javagl/JCollada/README.md

 # NOTE: This is not supposed to be a COLLADA loader!

 This is rather an experiment, showing how the COLLADA classes *can* be automatically generated from the COLLADA schema.
-The `JColloadaGen` project contains an appropriate Maven POM that allows generating the JARs of these classes using the JAXB Maven plugin, with
+The `JColladaGen` project contains an appropriate Maven POM that allows generating the JARs of these classes using the JAXB Maven plugin, with